clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

    During initialization, the mixer workspace is configured and the base for your mix is defined.
 By default, your mix will be based on the latest upstream version and start with the minimum set of bundles.
-Your first version will start at 10.
+Your first custom mix version number will start at 10.
 You can alternately select other versions or bundle sets to start from.

    Initialization creates the directory structure used by mixer and adds default configuration, such as :file:`builder.conf` and :file:`mixbundles`.